Ikszyon/GD-Custom-Patcher/README.md

 Then I went on to embed the common language runtime inside an AHK script that houses the GUI and then have the other functionality in C#.
 I don't really know what happened next but I decided to just remake the entire thing in AHK.

+If you want to compile this yourself then compile gd_custom_patcher.ahk

 <b>Other Colors im looking for:</b>

 There are a few colors that I would like to include in the custom patcher.